datatrigger/datatrigger/content/post/asymmetric_loss.md

 In the context of regression, there are a few real-world situations in which users would rather get positive errors than negative ones (or the opposite), while still wanting estimations as accurate as possible:
 * Forecasting supply needs for materials critical for production: you'd better have too much than be short
-* Time to delivery: clients may be much more bothered by delay than earlier-than-expected events
+* Time to delivery: clients may be much more bothered by delay than by earlier-than-expected events
 * Estimating insurance premium: companies may overestimate costs rather than underestimate them to remain profitable

 Let's implement a custom asymmetric loss for this purpose.
 We will use this [Kaggle dataset](https://www.kaggle.com/nehalbirla/motorcycle-dataset) about used motorcycles' prices.
 We will drive the regression model towards underpredicting values using the linear-exponential loss.
 This way, the bikes would generally be sold at a higher price than expected, while keeping accurate estimations on average.
 This approach is interesting from a seller's perspective as it tends to avoid bad surprises.